vfarcic/cncf-demo/manuscript/setup/prod.md

 ## Create a management Kubernetes cluster

-### AWS EKS
+### AWS

-Follow this section ONLY if you're planning to use AWS EKS
+Follow this section ONLY if you're planning to use AWS

 ```bash
 # Replace `[...]` with your access key ID`